Request a quote

 Spende and collaborators from the Technische Universität Braunschweig studied the performance of a new type of structure for UV LEDs [1].

 They grew complex structures with alternate layers of GaN and AlGaN in various concentrations to improve the crystal quality of such devices.
-They produced structures with low dislocations densities of the order of 107 cm-2, which they quantified with CL intensity mapping (Figure 1).
+They produced structures with low dislocation densities of the order of 107 cm-2, which they quantified with CL intensity mapping (Figure 1).

 2022_CL_UV Emitters_Figure 2 and 3-1